 Minneapolis Clinic of Neurology

 Physical Therapy for Back Pain and Dysfunction

 Minneapolis Clinic of Neurology physical therapists are highly skilled in the assessment and treatment of lower back conditions.
 Working with neurologists has provided our therapists the opportunity to develop exceptional skills in the treatment of spinal conditions in order to attain optimal patient outcomes.
-The therapists start by thoroughly examining and determining the factors causing the back pain/symptoms, in conjunction with your neurologist’s assessment.
-The therapist develops a rehabilitation plan of care to address the identified dysfunctions and meet the patient’s goals.
+We start by thoroughly examining and identifying the factors causing the back pain and/or symptoms, in conjunction with your neurologist’s assessment.
+We then develop a rehabilitation plan of care to address the identified dysfunctions, improve the patient’s self-management of the condition, and meet the patient’s activity, work, and/or lifestyle goals.

 – Range of motion and stretching exercises for the low back, pelvis and legs